Installation Instructions

 RewriteEngine On

 Make sure Nginx is already installed on your system.
-If not, google how to Nginx Apache on your system.
+If not, google how to install Nginx on your system.

 For Nginx, add the following to your server declaration: